 Choosing the right drip tape for your project can feel a bit overwhelming.
 This guide was designed to simplify the process by walking you through each of the four selections that must be made when choosing a roll of drip tape to purchase.
-These four selection choices are: the diameter of the tape, the wall thickness of the tape, the emitter spacing, and emitter flow rate.
+These four selection choices are the diameter of the tape, the wall thickness of the tape, the emitter spacing, and the emitter flow rate.
 After detailing each selection, you will find a frequently asked question section at the end of this guide.

 There are 4 diameters of drip tape on the market.
 The smallest and most common size is ⅝”.
 The other sizes are ⅞”, 1 ⅛” & 1 ⅜”.
 The majority of drip tape sold is ⅝”.
 If you are purchasing drip tape for a garden or small farm where row lengths are 600 feet or less then we highly recommend the ⅝” tape.
 The larger sizes are only used in large farming operations.